 Tree Identification on Satellite Images to Prevent Forest Fires

-AI startup Spacept worked with 36 Omdena collaborators to build a deep learning model for tree identification with 95 percent accuracy.
+AI startup Spacept worked with 36 Omdena collaborators to build a deep learning model for tree identification.
 The model helps to prevent power outages and forest fires sparked by falling trees that are too close to power stations.